MES architecture

 • Tool contracts are typed and validated before execution.

-• Operator Assistant can call all shop-floor and execution tools.
+• Ask MESkit can call all shop-floor and execution tools.

 • Production Planner is on-demand and analytics-oriented.